LukasKnuth/lknuth.dev/content/writings/java_in_browser.md

 }
 ```

-From the last completed gestures coordinate, we calculate the distance to the current touch coordinate.
+From the last completed gestures coordinate, calculate the distance to the current touch coordinate.
-If the absolute distance exceeds our threshold/deadzone/minimum, we continue.
+If the absolute distance exceeds the threshold/deadzone/minimum, continue.
-The browsers coordinate system places `0|0` at the top-left of the screen/element.
+In the browsers coordinate system, `0|0` is the top-left of the screen/element.
-By looking at the leading sign of the previously calculated distance we can determine the direction.
+Determine the direction by looking at the leading sign of the previously calculated distance.

 This code is simple and easy to understand, but it does have problems.
 If the gesture is perfectly diagonal, the horizontal direction is just always preferred.
-A developer with stronger mathematical knowledge might use `atan2` for this problem, but my experiments didn't yield _better_ game feel.
+A developer with a stronger mathematical background might use `atan2` for this problem, but my experiments didn't yield _better_ game feel.
 I decided to keep the code I understood and moved on.

 ### Bonus points: Gamepad

 Because modern browsers are basically operating systems at this point, of course they have [Gamepad support](https://developer.mozilla.org/en-US/docs/Games/Techniques/Control_mechanisms/Desktop_with_gamepad).
-First, we again have some listeners that are called when a Gamepad is connected to the computer (and the browser supports it).
+First, there are listeners that are called when a Gamepad is connected to the computer (if the browser supports it).

 ```java
 gamepad_input = new GamepadInput();